GIS-Info/GIS-Info.github.io/pages/north_america/usa-east.md

 Unit: [Center for Geospatial Analytics](https://cnr.ncsu.edu/geospatial)

 The Center for Geospatial Analytics at NC State is administratively affiliated to the School of Natural Resources.
 It is a research institution with GIS as the main focus.
 Its faculty members come from different colleges of the university, and they are all engaged in GIS-related research projects with different application domains.
 The center has in-depth cooperation with the United States Geological Survey (USGS), the National Park Service (NPS), NASA, and Esri, and it is currently home to more than 250 students at masters and doctoral levels.
 The master's program offered by this center is the Master of Geographic Information Science and Technology (MGIST), which is the earliest of its kind in the USA.
 It is a 2-year course-based master's degree with 21 prescribed credits of GIS-related courses and 12 elective credits.
 A comprehensive project and a portfolio are also required.
 Most of MGIST graduates went to the industry.
-The PhD program of the Center for Spatial Analytics is interdisciplinary.
+The [PhD program](Ph.D.
+Geospatial	https://cnr.ncsu.edu/geospatial/academics/phd-in-geospatial-analytics/) of Spatial Analytics is interdisciplinary.
 Its duration is 4 to 5 years.
 Students need to use GIS and other methods to complete a research project in the domains of physical or social sciences.
 Members of the dissertation committee come from different departments according to the research topic selected by the student.
 This program also requires an industrial internship in the first two years in order to better integrate the industry, education and research experiences in student's future scientific career.

 Professors in the center are all teaching-oriented faculty members responsible for the teaching and guidance of core courses like GIS.
 Doctoral students need to find their own scientific research interests and directions, and then find their own research advisors in any departments participating in the center’s project.
 Current doctoral supervisors of the center include faculty members from these following departments: Statistics, Oceanic, Earth and Atmospheric Sciences, Business School, Biological and Agricultural Engineering, Public Health, Park and Tourism Management, Landscape Architecture, Civil Engineering, Botany, Forestry, and Computer Science, etc.